-Prior to beginning therapy, I provide a 30-minute consultation free of charge.
-This meeting is an opportune time to ask questions and to make an informed decision about the therapy process.
+Prior to beginning therapy, I provide a 10-minute consultation by phone This meeting is an opportune time to ask questions and to make an informed decision about the therapy process.
 I have office hours available in St. Charles and St. Louis.
 Please contact me to make an appointment by email or phone.

 What I Love about Being a Psychotherapist

 Being a psychotherapist is a rewarding career.
 My practice has allowed me to build meaningful relationships with a variety of people.
 While I love getting to know all of the individuals I work with, the biggest reward is watching people transform from a place of brokenness to that of resilience.
 The work we do in therapy is collaborative and can be considered a "seed for the future".
 Watching clients break from maladaptive patterns and embrace change is what I truly love about being a therapist.